 The technology industry is an over-saturated space and businesses are faced with the challenge of finding perfect strategies for creating unique identities around their business and their products, allowing them to stand out from the competition to their customers.

 To do this, technology companies should understand that there are no set-in-stone guidelines.
-The volatility of the market often means that businesses are left with no choice but to innovate on the go.
+The volatility of the market often means that businesses are left with no choice but to innovate on the go and distinguish themselves from competitors using talent and team structure.

 We can already see why this is the case as boundaries between services and products are getting blurred, meaning the marketing (and branding) innovations that businesses need should readily adapt.